ulixee/hero/unblocked/specification/README.md

   - proxyIp `string`.
 The optional IP address of your proxy, if known ahead of time.
   - publicIp `string`.
 The optional IP address of your host machine, if known ahead of time.
 - showChrome `boolean`.
 A boolean whether to show the Chrome browser window.
-- disableDevtools `boolean`.
-Do not automatically show devtools when `showChrome` is enabled.
+- showDevtools `boolean`.
+Automatically show devtools when `showChrome` is enabled.
 - disableIncognito `boolean`.
 Disable the use of an incognito context.
 - disableMitm `boolean`.
 Disable the use of a man-in-the-middle server.
 This stops the ability to mimic the TLS signature of a headed Chrome version.
 - noChromeSandbox `boolean`.
 A boolean to disable the Chrome Sandbox requirement on Linux.